KIDNEY CARE AND KIDNEY DISORDERS

 HAIR MINERAL ANALYSIS INDICATORS OF KIDNEY PROBLEMS

-1. An elevated hair level of any of the toxic metals, but particularly mercury, cadmium, nickel and/or lead.
-The more that are elevated, and the higher they are, often the worse the condition.
+- An elevated hair level of any of the toxic metals, but particularly mercury, cadmium, nickel or lead.
+The more of these minerals that are elevated, and the higher the reading, the more serious the effectd on the kidneys.

-2. A very low hair level of a toxic metal, or of iron, copper or manganese.
+- A very low hair level of a toxic metal, or of iron, copper or manganese.
 This is called a Poor Eliminator Pattern.
-The more of these very low toxic metal levels a person has, and the lower they are, the more likely is the kidney toxicity.
+The more of these very low toxic metal levels a person has, and the lower they are, the more likely is kidney toxicity or disease.

-3. A low sodium/potassium ratio.
+- A sodium/potassium ratio less than about 2.
 This is a common sign of kidney infections and other kidney problems.
 For example, Dr. Paul Eck found that intravenous chelation always caused a decrease in the sodium/potassium ratio, probably due to kidney toxicity of the chelating drugs.
 For details, read Low sodium/potassium ratio.

-4. A four lows pattern.
+- A four lows pattern.
 This is a general toxicity and impaired health indicator.
 For details, read Four Lows.

-5. A hair phosphorus level less than 11 mg%, possibly.
+- Possibly a hair phosphorus level less than 11 mg%.
 This is another low vitality and general toxicity indicator.
+For details, read Phosphorus.